denten-books/plain-text/3-format.md

 the entorhinal grid.
 The format governs and controls in the sense of shaping the encounter between otherwise incommensurate systems, hardware and wetware---storage, screen, and brain.

-[^ln3-hex]: In this last regard see @stensola_entorhinal_2012.
-This ground-breaking work describes the structure of data in the human brain.

 A notion of a format underlies all contemporary digital documents.
 The history of format reveals a structure that emerges initially for the purposes of